nosana-ci/docs.nosana.io/docs/nodes/docker-node.md

 - `--market`: the market to join
 - `--network`: we will use `devnet`
-- `--podman`: the URL of the podman API
+- `--podman`: the URL of the Podman API

 If we run the node inside Docker, the `$PINATA_JWT` variable must also be passed through.
 The final command looks something like this: